If you or a loved one has been charged with a sex crime, call Chicago sex crimes attorney Gus Kostopoulos for a free consultation.

 - Entering schools, public parks, or public buildings without permission;

 - Renting or owning property within 500 feet of a school, public park, or public building unless they owned that property prior to July 7, 2000;

 - Using social media; and

 - Having unsupervised contact with children other than their own.

 Failure to register or violation(s) of registry requirements is punishable by imprisonment of between 2-7 years, depending on the specific situation.

-A sex crime conviction on your record can be life-changing, and impose serious restrictions on your ability to enjoy basic freedoms and privileges.
-To minimize the affect charges of a sexual offense may have, contact an experienced Chicago sex crime attorney today.
+A sex crime conviction on your record can be life-changing and impose serious restrictions on your ability to enjoy basic freedoms and privileges.
+To minimize the affect charges of a sexual offense may have, contact an experienced Chicago sex crimes attorney today.

 At Kostopoulos Law Group, our sex crime attorneys are ready to help you fight to protect your rights and reduce any potential punishments that may be imposed.
 When you call, we will listen to the details of your case, investigate any potential discrepancies in stories, and devise a custom legal strategy to fight against the charges against you.
 Sex crimes are serious – enlist the assistance of an experienced attorney today.